 But after those two, we have Wilbur Wood as the only other reliever with over 50 WAR (52.1).
 Wood was from a different era and shifted between roles; he started nearly 300 games with just over 300 more in relief, and with almost 2600 innings, only Eckersley has more innings pitched while coming out of the bullpen in over half of his games played.

 The rest of the top ten by WAR is a mixed bag.
-Wilhelm and Gossage got to over 40 WAR threw large inning counts.
+Wilhelm and Gossage got to over 40 WAR through large inning counts.
 Then there’s Tom Gordon just over 30 WAR while starting nearly 200 games, then Bobby Shantz (164 starts) and Greg Swindell (260) right behind him.
-John Hiller are virtually tied with those two, but Hiller was a full-on modern closer with just over 1000 innings.
+John Hiller is virtually tied with those two, but Hiller was a full-on modern closer with just over 1000 innings.
 Meanwhile, Lee Smith is twelfth in WAR, Trevor Hoffman, Billy Wagner, and Rollie Fingers fall fifteenth through seventeenth, and Bruce Sutter is way down at 32nd.

 That’s not a bad correlation with Hall voting, but what if there was a value stat that did look at leverage?
 Wins Probability Added does that, assigning win probabilities to each game state and crediting players depending on whether their plays increase or lower that probability.
 And relievers actually can hold their own against starters in WPA, if they’re good enough; Rivera is fourth, Hoffman is 25th, and Gossage, Joe Nathan, and Dennis Eckersley, and Billy Wagner all fall in the top 40 among pitchers.